pietrotedeschi/power-modulated-jammer/README.md

 Clock (optional): High Precision External TCXO Clock PPM0.1 for HackRF One

-In order to measure the RF receiving power, you can buy the RF Power Meter v2 from https://www.immersionrc.com/fpv-products/rfpwrv2/ and attach it directly to the HackRF One.
+In order to measure the RF receiving power, you can buy the RF Power Meter v2 from https://www.immersionrc.com/fpv-products/rfpwrv2/ and connect it directly to the HackRF One.

 ## How to Run the Script
 ```python3 pmj.py```